Martin Walton is professor emeritus of spiritual care and chaplaincy studies at the Protestant Theological University, Groningen, The Netherlands.

 In previous research Martin Walton has analyzed conceptualizations of spirituality in health care and proposed a constructive approach for discerning lived spirituality.
 He has also developed an understanding of chaplaincy as mutual hospitality, for which he coined a description of the chaplain as 'welcoming guest'.
 In 2014 a research project on client interpretations of chaplaincy in psychiatric care was published in Hoe waait de wind?
 Tilburg: KSGV 2014.
 In 2018 he collaborated with Daniel Schipani (USA) and Dominiek Lootens (Belgium) to edit a book on pastoral care and migrants, Where are we?
 Pastoral Environments and Care for Migrants, Düsseldorf SIPCC 2018).

-Martin Walton is one of the initiators of the Northern Network for Spirituality, Ethics and Care, a continuing conversation on the colors of care in the north of the Netherlands. (http://www.pthu.nl/nnzez/) He chairs the academic advisory board of the Dutch Association of Spiritual Caregivers (VGVZ) and is a member of the research network of the Society for Intercultural Pastoral Care and Counseling (Düsseldorf) and of the Joint Research Council of the Association of Professional Chaplains (USA).
-He also serves on the Innovation and Development Forum of the European Research Institute for Chaplains in Healthcare (Leuven).
+Prior to his retirement in the Fall of 2019 he chaired the academic advisory board of the Dutch Association of Spiritual Caregivers (VGVZ) and was a member of the Joint Research Council of the Association fo Professional Chaplains (USA).
+He participate in the research network of the Society for Intercultural Pastoral Care and Counseling (Düsseldorf) and served on the Innovation and Development Forum of the European Research Institute for Chaplains in Healthcare (Leuven).